 It’s obvious that we can use kitchen cabinets to store things inside them – though you may want to think twice about what you put in the high-up, harder-to-reach cabinets.
 However, you can also insert an under-cabinet rack for more storage that’s typically easier to access.

 For example, you might want a metal organizing rack that you just slip onto the bottom of one of your high cupboards.
 There are horizontal spaces perfect for storing cutting boards and also some hanging bars where you can hang your kitchen towels to dry.

 One of the best ways to make use of your lower cabinets is to include some pull-out storage.

 One popular use of pull-out storage cabinets is for trash and recyclables, which you can keep hidden and tucked away, often making clever use of a corner space.
 Or, you might also use a pull-out cabinet to serve as your pantry where you store multiple rows of canned goods.
 Pull-out shelving racks can also be used under the sink to store your cleaning supplies for quick and easy access.

 If you’ve spent years having to get down on hands and knees or lay on your stomach in order to reach for something in a low cabinet, you will undoubtedly appreciate a pull-out option as part of your cabinetry.

-Curious what kind of kitchen cabinets will work best to maximize storage in your kitchen?
+Curious as to what kind of kitchen cabinet will work best to maximize storage in your kitchen?
 Speak with one of our RTA Wood Cabinets Kitchen Designers and get your FREE kitchen design today by calling: 800-788-7575.